wemilabs/cuttypie-dev/content/blog/network-intrusion-analysis-part-1-simulating-and-analyzing-an-encrypted-data-leak-in-wsl-with-wireshark-on-windows.md

 ---
 title: >-
-  Network Intrusion Analysis: Simulating and Analyzing an Encrypted Data Leak in WSL with Wireshark on Windows
+  Network Intrusion Analysis - Part 1: Simulating and Analyzing an Encrypted Data Leak in WSL with Wireshark on Windows
 description: >-
   Simulating and Analyzing an Encrypted Data Leak in WSL with Wireshark on Windows